algorithmica-org/algorithmica/content/english/hpc/data-structures/s-tree.md

 This suggests that we can probably use this approach to also improve on *dynamic* search trees by a huge margin.

-To validate this hypothesis, I added an array of 17 indices per each node that point to where their children should be, and used this array instead of implicit numbering.
+To validate this hypothesis, I added an array of 17 indices for each node that point to where their children should be and used this array instead of implicit numbering.
 This array is separate from the tree, not aligned, isn't even on a hugepage, and the only optimization is that the first and the last pointer of a node is prefetched.

 I also added [B-tree from Abseil](https://abseil.io/blog/20190812-btree) to the comparison, which is the only widely-used B-tree implementation I know of.
 It performs just slightly better than `std::lower_bound`, while the S+ tree with pointers is ~15x faster for large arrays: